Core Concepts

 II.
 Decision records

-ADR-style: the choice, the context, the consequences.
-Decisions live forever and supersede each other rather than getting deleted.
+Decision records capture the choice, the context, and the consequences.
+They live forever and supersede each other rather than getting deleted.

 ---